2025 Internship Opportunities

 Preferred Skills/Requirements (ADA Compliance)

-• In order to perform the essential duties of the job, the incumbent must be able to speak, hear and see.
+• In order to perform the essential duties of the job, the incumbent must be able to speak, hear, and see

-• Must have mobility to work and cope in a farm environment in all types of weather related conditions, all throughout the year
+• Must have mobility to work and cope in a farm environment in all types of weather-related conditions, all throughout the year

 • Ability to lift and carry 50 lbs on a daily or regular basis

-• At least 18 years old (Applicants must be 21 years of age for housing purposes).
+• At least 18 years old (Applicants must be 21 years of age for housing purposes)

 • Interest in working with animals or plants as part of a school program